mja65/Emu68-Imager/docs/instructions.md

 This is the boot partition for the Raspberry Pi.
 It contains the Emu68 system and all necessary files for it to function.
 Additionally it contains the following:

-- The Kickstart image for your Amiga
+- The Kickstart image for your Amiga.
-- a config.txt file with configuration information for your PiStorm and Raspberry Pi
+- A config.txt file with configuration information for your PiStorm and Raspberry Pi.
-- a cmdline.txt file with configuration information for Emu68
+- A cmdline.txt file with configuration information for Emu68.
 - A Kickstarts folder to which you can copy the Kickstarts you want to use with WHDLoad games and demos.
 This is optional and not required to use the tool.
 - A Packages folder where you can copy Install Packages for the Emu68 Imager tool package installer.
 This is optional and not required to use the tool.
 LINKME